 Under the Public Finance Act, NMH is required to disclose the revenue appropriation provided to it by the government for the year, the equivalent expense against that appropriation and the service performance measures that report against the use of that funding.
-The appropriation revenue received by NMH for the 2018/19 financial year is \$437,299,000 which equals the government's actual expenses incurred in relation to the appropriation.
-The performance measures are set out in the statement of service performance on pages 18 to 25.
+The appropriation revenue received by NMH for the 2019/20 financial year is \$462,233,000 (2018/19: \$437,299,000) which equals the government's actual expenses incurred in relation to the appropriation.
+The performance measures are set out in the statement of service performance on pages "Statement of performance" on page 21 to 29.